 Consequently, airports have a regular mix of rail, buses, coaches, shuttles, and taxis, to get people to their destinations as promptly and safely as possible.

 The hotel industry is highly competitive, and for budget weekenders, hotels close to airports are often cheaper than city hotels, and in some areas, considerably so.

 In many instances, as an additional attraction, hotels will offer free shuttles back and fore to drop-off points in the city, saving you the cost of rail or bus fares.

 With Cardiff’s excellent public transport system, and the majority of the city centre pedestrianised, getting about without a car is easy and stress free.

 Even if you’ve driven down, you can book into a hotel close to the airport, and leave your car in the car park for a more enjoyable visitor experience.

 Another big plus with airport hotels is that they are usually well insulated, to minimise aircraft noise.
 A bi-product of this extra insulation is that rooms also tend to be more heavily insulated.
 Meaning the guests partying in the adjoining room don’t keep you awake until the early hours.

 At the end of your weekend, you can be heading to the motorway in minutes, or enjoying a leisurely breakfast, before the short walk or shuttle ride to your airport departure point.
 No need to leave your city-centre hotel early, worrying about traffic or other hold-ups that could make you miss your flight.

 Cardiff Airport is situated just 12 miles from the city, in the village of Rhoose.
-If you fancy an airport hotel stay in Cardiff, there is a good selection of international chain hotels within a short walk of the airport.
+If you fancy an airport hotel stay in Cardiff, there are a few hotels within a short walk of the airport.